 You’ll arrive in Auckland, City of Sails, where bright light and fresh air await you.
 Your Program Instructors will meet you at the airport and transfer with you to our group accommodation.
 Auckland is New Zealand’s largest city, sprawling across a spectacular landscape of harbors, beaches and the eroded cones of extinct volcanoes.
 It is renowned for having a great quality of living (currently #3 in the world).
 Program Orientation begins before we head out to explore the city completing a fun Amazing Race-style adventure in small groups.

-We take a ferry trip through the Manumuca and Yasawa Island groups to gorgeous Nacula Island and the Blue Lagoon Resort, where we settle in for several days of exploration, relaxation and reflection.
-We try scuba diving, where you can see colorful soft and hard corals and an astounding diversity of fish.
-For those who have never dived before, prepare to have your eyes opened to the amazing world beneath the surface of the ocean.
-Our professional dive instructors take you through a morning class, teaching all the skills necessary to safely enjoy your introductory dive.
-While on Nacula we will also visit sea caves, a traditional Fijian village and have time for relaxing on the beach, swimming, snorkeling, reminiscing about our adventures, and preparing for our transition home.
+We travel from Nadi to Mana Island via boat and settle in for several days of exploration, relaxation and reflection.
+We try scuba diving, where you can see colourful soft and hard corals, as well as an outstanding diversity of fish.
+Prepare to have your eyes opened to the amazing world beneath the surface of the ocean.
+There will be an opportunity for professional dive instructors take you through a class, teaching all the skills necessary to safely enjoy your introductory dive.

 Note: Each week there will be some designated free time in a town or city so that you can catch up on email and laundry, relax and have your own independent experiences with others in the group.